-1.1 The Council's officers in the course of investigating frauds, regulatory criminal offences and in the interests of the safety and well being of the district may be required to undertake covert monitoring operations to gather evidence to present to a court.
-In doing so those officers must comply with the relevant legislation i,e, the Regulation of Investigatory Powers Act 2000 (RIPA) and the associated regulations and codes of practice.
-Evidence collected without complying with the statutory procedures may become inadmissible and prejudice the outcome of the investigation and may be the subject of a claim for damages under the Human Rights Act 1998.
+1.1 The Council's officers in the course of investigating regulatory criminal offences and in the interests of the safety and wellbeing of the district may be required to undertake covert monitoring operations to gather evidence to present to a court.
+In doing so those officers must comply with the relevant legislation i.e. the Regulation of Investigatory Powers Act 2000 (RIPA) and the associated regulations and codes of practice.
+Evidence collected without complying with the statutory procedures may become inadmissible and prejudice the outcome of the investigation and may be the subject to a complaint to the Investigatory Powers Tribunal (IPT) or a of a claim for damages under the Human Rights Act 1998.